PanduDcau/Movie-Recommendation-System/README.md

 *In the create.py file I created two files for future uses one data.csv and other a numpy matrix.

 *The application is run from the main.py file.

+Follow My LinkedIn for Stay touch with Me :-[LinkedIn](https://www.linkedin.com/in/pandula-p-300776185/)